jhburns/ExperienceCapture/Server/API/README.md

 - [FluentValidation](https://fluentvalidation.net/)
 - [Google APIs client](https://developers.google.com/api-client-library/dotnet)

 This is the bulk of the logic in the application.
+Also, this will start the exporter from an api call.

+## Folder Breakdown

+- `LibraryScripts/` a collection of common logic.
+- `Routes/` the endpoints of the API, which is comprised of logic to be preformed based on the on the calling path.
+- `UsageHelpers/` an [Insomnia](https://insomnia.rest/) file that makes it easy to develope the API.
+- `Validators/` bindings for data received for each applicable route.